guyroutledge/atozcss/_posts/2014-08-15-the-css-at-supports-rule.md

 {% endhighlight %}

-You could argue that this is a little long winded and a much more common approach to this particular problem would be just just allow the `hsla` declaration to override the solid background as follows:
+You could argue that this is a little long winded and a much more common approach to this particular problem would be to just allow the `hsla` declaration to override the solid background as follows:

 {% highlight css %}